 What do I need?

 - A booklet with preferably drawing paper, but other light coloured paper will work too.
-You can make it yourself like we did for another CWCN school holiday activity, you can buy it in a stationery or art shop, you can also use a drawing pad.
+You can make it yourself like we did for CWCN school holiday activities, you can buy it in a stationery or art shop, you can also use a drawing pad.

-- Pencil, colour pencils (most kids are likely to want an eraser and a sharpener on standby too).
-Of course you can also use crayons, water colours etc. That’s entirely up to you.
+- Pencil, colour pencils (most kids are likely to also need an eraser and a sharpener on standby).
+Of course, you can use crayons as well, and water colours etc. That’s entirely up to you.

-- Glue may be good to have too, especially if kids start collecting, for instance leaves.
+- Glue may be good to have, especially if kids start collecting, for instance leaves.

 - A jar with lid may be a beneficial too, just in case an insect is caught and requires looking at for a little while before being sketched and released again .